eerohele/enne/README.md

 Copyright © 2018 Eero Helenius

-Distributed under the Eclipse Public License either version 1.0 o (at your option) any later version.
+Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.